 Definitely recommended for those who like a gripping and dramatic story with likeable characters who have to work for their happy ending.

 I read this novel in one sitting on a rainy day that seemed to just fit with the book somehow.
 The cover certainly works and the colors are eye-catching.
 I’m writing this directly after finishing the novel.
 Even though I’m still gathering my thoughts on it, I must admit I did get teary-eyed in parts.
 It’s never a bad thing when a story can elicit such emotions from a reader.

 ‘Til Death Do Us Part is a great read with interesting characters.
 The plane crash was handled well and the writer definitely did her research regarding not just the crash but also island survival.
 I enjoyed reading the story and cared about It’s a book I definitely recommend.

 Nash rubbed his hands over his face and raked them through his spikey blond highlighted hair.
 “Seriously, Sam,” he said as he plopped down on the sofa.
-“How can you stay so calm, with the wedding only a month away?”
+“How can you stay so calm, with the wedding only three weeks away?”